JohnMc0831/electrostat/README.md

-#electroStat
+# electroStat
-Clincal alerting for the UVM Health Network
+Clinical alerting for the UVM Health Network